miserysauce/miserysauce/README.md

 - 👋 Hi, I’m @miserysauce
 - 👀 I’m interested in ...
 Back-End Development.
 - 🌱 I’m currently learning ...
-Java and Spring Security.
+Java, Spring Security and React.
 - 💞️ I’m looking to collaborate on ... the bugs that keep you up at night.
 - 📫 How to reach me ... connect with me on linkedin!